AlpacaTravel/graph-sdk/packages/vue-apollo/README.md

 </script>
 ```

-## API Surface for urql
+## API Surface for vue apollo

 ```
-// SDK Functions available from the package import * as sdk from '@alpaca-travel/graph-sdk-react-apollo';
+// SDK Functions available from the package import * as sdk from '@alpaca-travel/graph-sdk-vue-apollo';

 // sdk.useCreateItineraryQuery(...)
 ```